LouisT/inSubnet/README.md

 ------
 - [x] Figure out what should be in the TODO and then write it!
 (Done!?)
 - [ ] Write a better README!
-- [ ] Write a simple HTTP example for CloudFlare.
+- [x] Write a simple HTTP example for CloudFlare.
+(Look in ./examples/cloudflare.js)
-- [ ] Everything else!
+- [ ] Make "Exporter" better.